 The samples shall be tested in a chamber having provisions for gas inlet and outlet.
 Hydrogen sulfide is to be supplied to the test chamber from a commercial cylinder.
 An amount of hydrogen sulfide equivalent to one percent of the volume of the test chamber shall be introduced into the chamber each day after the chamber has been purged.
 Approximately 2.0 litres of deionized water shall be maintained in the bottom of the chamber.

 Following the exposure, the samples shall be removed from the test chamber and permitted to air dry for a two- to four-day drying period.
-Following this drying period, the samples shall be subjected to the post-exposure tests detailed below.
+Following this drying period, the samples shall be subjected to the post-exposure tests detailed below:

 Following the visual examination, the samples shall not weep or leak at, or below 12 bars when hydrostatically tested for one min.

-Subsequently, half of the samples shall be tested for compliance with 6.5 [Operating Temperature (Liquid Bath)], and half of the samples shall be tested for conformance to the requirements for sensitivity and time constant determination as per 6.24 and 7.
+Subsequently, half of the samples shall be tested for compliance with 6.5 [operating temperature (liquid bath)], and half of the samples shall be tested for conformance to the requirements for sensitivity and time constant determination as per 6.24 and 7.

 Should the deflector or other non-operating components, or their attachment exhibit questionable corrosive attack, at least one sample shall be subjected to water flow at a pressure of 12 bars for a period of one min.